realityexpander/How_to_program_from_ground_up/09-ClassOrientedProgramming.md

   - "Design Patterns" became popular around the time of C++ due to the new complexity of the language and the need to solve the problems of the "procedural approach" to COP.
-  - These "patterns" were discovered along the way and shared on public forums and in many books from different authors, emphasizing different ideas and approaches to the problems that arose from C++ programming.
+  - These "patterns" were discovered by programmers dealing with C++ language issues, and these common solutions were shared on public forums and in many books from different authors, given in talks at software development conferences, emphasizing different ideas and approaches to particular problems that arose from C++ programming.
-  - Most of these "patterns" were just hacks to fit the "procedural approach" into the "COP" paradigm.
+  - Most of these so-called "patterns" were just hacks to fit the "procedural approach" into the "COP" paradigm.
-  - Many programmers accepted these patterns as some kind of gospel, and they were often used to justify the use of inheritance in places where it was not appropriate, as well as other language features.
+  - Many programmers accepted these patterns as some kind of gospel, and they were often used to justify the use of inheritance (and other language features) in places where it was not appropriate.
   - For example,"The "Gang of Four" book is the most famous book on the subject, and it is often referred to as the "Bible."
+    - It is just a collection of ideas that worked in a particular situation and was not meant to be a "one-size-fits-all" solution.
+    - The promoters of these books and resources rarely talk about the limits of thier ideas, and programmers often misunderstand the ideas and apply them in places where they are not appropriate.
   - Although some ideas in the book are good, many of the ideas are just generally-accepted hacks to fit the "procedural approach" into the "COP" paradigm.